mikeczech/JigsawJS/README.md

 JigsawJS
 ============

-A collaborative jigsaw puzzle game written in Javascript/HTML5 using NodeJS.
+A collaborative jigsaw puzzle game that is written in Javascript, HTML5, and NodeJS.
 The following features are implemented at this time:

 - create jigsaw puzzle games easily from a custom image or photo
 - solve the jigsaw puzzle in your browser (by using the JS-client)